AdrianScott/protonsign/README.md

 Disclaimers: This code has not been subjected to a security audit.
 The react app has lots of dependencies, which also presents a risk vector.
-PHP configuration is important, c.f. https://phptherightway.com/
+PHP configuration & security is important, c.f. https://phptherightway.com/